H-Bombmxpwr/FPV_Drone/README.md

 - Instructions on how to operate the FPV drone.
 - Tips on flying in different conditions and troubleshooting common issues.

-#

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thank you to the ECE 445 staff and instructors for their guidance.
-- Special thanks to anyone whose code was used as inspiration or directly included in this project.

 Project Link: [https://github.com/H-Bombmxpwr/FPV_Drone](https://github.com/H-Bombmxpwr/FPV_Drone)